-In August 2016, we announced that we had dosed the first subject in the APeX-1 clinical trial of BCX7353 for the oral treatment of HAE.
-APeX-1 is a multi-part, Phase 2, randomized, double-blind, placebo-controlled, dose ranging trial to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of BCX7353 as a preventative treatment to eliminate or reduce the frequency of angioedema attacks in HAE patients.
-APEX-1 is being conducted in several European countries, Australia and Canada.
-In part 1 of APeX-1, subjects with HAE were randomized in a 1:1 ratio to receive an oral dose of either 350 mg of BCX7353 once daily ("QD") or placebo QD for 28 days.
-The primary efficacy endpoints of APeX-1 are the number of angioedema attacks; attack rate per week, counts of attacks, proportion of subjects with no attacks, and number of attack-free days.
-Efficacy analyses will be conducted for HAE attacks reported over the entire dosing interval (Days 1 through 28) and during the dosing period in which plasma concentrations of BCX7353 should be at steady-state conditions (Days 8 through 28).
-Secondary efficacy endpoints include severity and duration of angioedema attacks and measures of health-related quality of life.
-Safety will be characterized through evaluation of adverse events and laboratory testing.
-Pharmacokinetics and pharmacodynamic effects will be assessed through measurement of plasma drug levels and kallikrein inhibition.
-A total of approximately 36 subjects have been enrolled in part 1.
+On September 5, 2017, we announced results from the Phase 2 APeX-1 clinical trial.
+This final analysis evaluated data from all patients in Parts 1, 2 and 3 of the trial.
+The primary efficacy endpoint of APeX-1 was the number of angioedema attacks.
+Efficacy analyses were conducted for HAE attacks reported over the entire dosing interval (Days 1 through 28) and during the dosing period in which plasma concentrations of BCX7353 should be at steady-state conditions (Days 8 through 28).
+Secondary efficacy endpoints included severity and duration of angioedema attacks and measures of health-related quality of life.
+Safety was characterized through evaluation of adverse events and laboratory testing.
+Pharmacokinetics and pharmacodynamic effects were assessed through measurement of plasma drug levels and kallikrein inhibition.